triSYCL/sycl/sycl/doc/GettingStartedAIE.md

 using namespace sycl::vendor::xilinx;

-template <typename AIE, int X, int Y>
+// X and Y are the coordinates of the tile in the architecture template <typename AIE, int X, int Y>
 struct prog : acap::aie::tile<AIE, X, Y> {
   void run() {
+    // Some computation
   }
 };